jakedolan443/cryptohttp/README.md

 ## Contribute
 This project is fully open to contribution!
 The current to-do list:

+- Cache API data
+- CSS Themes
-- Add support for multiple fiat currencies via an external library
+- Add support for multiple fiat currency conversions (e.g. EUR, GBP)
-- Add CSS themeing, e.g. light/dark mode
-- Portfolios
-- General optimisation of existing code

 If you are looking to contribute or have any feature ideas, contact me at jakedolan443@protonmail.com.